 Financial Information for International Students

-International Student Deposit Students who will first enroll during Fall 2013 through Summer 2014, and who are not citizens or permanent residents of the United States (except Canadian students) are asked to place a $7,000 (U.S.) deposit with the university before final acceptance can be given and the I-20 form, necessary to secure the U.S. student visa, can be sent.
-For students first enrolling during Fall 2014 through Summer of 2015 the deposit will be $8,000.
-For students first enrolling for Fall 2015 or alter the deposit will be equal to one quarter's tuition
+International Student Deposit Students who will first enroll during Fall 2014 through Summer 2015, and who are not citizens or permanent residents of the United States (except Canadian students) are asked to place a $8,000 (U.S.) deposit with the university before final acceptance can be given and the I-20 form, necessary to secure the U.S. student visa, can be sent.
+For students first enrolling for Fall 2015 or alter the deposit will be equal to one quarter's tuition (full-time, 13-16 hours).

 Insurance Walla Walla University requires all international undergraduate and graduate students, including Canadians, to purchase the Walla Walla University Mandatory Student Health Insurance Plan.
 (See the Mandatory Student Health section for more information.